tronikos/esphome-magnetometer-water-gas-meter/README.md

 If you have the Flume water sensor you can use its lowest reported value.
 You can find it with:
 `select min(min) from statistics_short_term, statistics_meta where statistics_meta.statistic_id = 'sensor.water_usage_current' and statistics_meta.id = metadata_id and min > 0;`

+Alternatively:

+1. Temporarily set `hide_half_rotations_total_sensor: 'false'` to show the "Half rotations total" sensor in HA.
+2. Write it down and also write down the reading on your water/gas meter.
+3. After a few hours or even days of regular water/gas usage, write down both of them again.
+4. Set this to the result of: diff of readings in volume_unit divided by diff of half rotations.
+5. Set `hide_half_rotations_total_sensor: 'true'`.

 For water meters this defaults to `0.01008156 gal` which is for my 3/4" Badge Meter Model 35.
 For gas meters this defaults to `0.125 ft³` which seems to be the most common in US.